 - Evil Orphanage Lady: Miss Pritchard's orphanage in a Max Mercury story set in 1910s New York.
-Mrs P hates children, but gets money from the city to raise them.
+Mrs. P hates children, but gets money from the city to raise them.
 She also gets a cut from child-hating toymaker Archimedes Schott, for supplying him with cheap labour.
 And then she takes the kids' wages as well.
-When Schott tells her he's going to burn down his factory, because Max has pressurised him into giving the kids more rights, she decides to send them to work that day anyway.
+When Schott tells her he's going to burn down his factory, because Max has pressured him into giving the kids more rights, she decides to send them to work that day anyway.
 (And yes, Archimedes looks a lot like his presumed descendent, Winslow.)

 - Eyes of Gold